-In all catalogues, specification sheets and descriptive brochures, the warning that it is the laser product should be stated so as to buyers are able to recognize the fact that it uses a new light source different from the conventional lamp.
+In all catalogues, specification sheets and descriptive brochures, the warning that it is the laser product shall be stated so as to buyers are able to recognize the fact that it uses a new light source different from the conventional lamp.

-Furthermore, according to Section 6.2 in IEC 60825-1, in all catalogues, specification sheets and descriptive brochures, manufacturers of laser products shall provide or cause to be provided the information concerning the classification of each laser product and the following alarm note depending on each laser class.
+Furthermore, according to subclause 6.2 in JIS C 6802 (IEC 60825-1), in all catalogues, specification sheets and descriptive brochures, manufacturers of laser products shall provide or cause to be provided the information concerning the classification of each laser product and the following alarm note depending on each laser class.